Fahren mit Auto

 iStock/IlyaBurdun

-1. How high is your blood alcohol level legally allowed to be while in charge of a vehicle?
+1. How high is your blood alcohol level allowed to be while driving a vehicle?

 The legal blood alcohol limit for drivers of cars and motorcycles is 0.5 parts per thousand.
 This means that a blood alcohol level of 0.49 parts per thousand is permitted.

-People with a probationary driving licence and professional drivers are strictly prohibited from drinking alcohol and then driving.
+People with a provisional driving licence and professional drivers are strictly prohibited from drinking any alcohol and driving.

 2. How much alcohol would make me unfit to drive?

-People react differently to alcohol depending on their gender, age, weight and height.
-Of course, even small amounts of alcohol affect a person’s perception and increase the risk of accidents happening.
+People respond differently to alcohol depending on their gender, age, weight and height.
+In any case, even small amounts of alcohol affect a person’s perception and increase the risk of accidents.

-The legal tolerance limit can be easily exceeded.
-For example, if a man weighing 90 kg drinks two cups of mulled wine, he will have 0.5 parts per thousand of alcohol in his blood.
-This means he is no longer allowed to drive.
+The legal tolerance limit is quickly exceeded.
+For example: if a man weighing 90kg drinks two cups of mulled wine, his blood alcohol level will already be 0.5 parts per thousand.
+In other words, this means he is no longer allowed to drive.

-Influence of alcohol: the differences between women and men
+The effects of alcohol: differences between men and women

-Blood alcohol level increases faster in women than it does in men.
-The reason for this in most cases is that women have a higher body fat percentage and a lower body water percentage.
+The blood alcohol level increases faster in women than it does in men.
+This is because in most cases, women have a higher body fat percentage and a lower body water percentage.
 When alcohol is dispersed in a lower volume of water, the alcohol level rises quicker.

-Women also have lower amounts of the enzyme ADH, which means that they break down alcohol more slowly than men.
+Women also have lower amounts of the enzyme ADH.
+That’s why they break down alcohol more slowly than men.

 3. What are the legal consequences of driving under the influence of alcohol?

-Driving under the influence of alcohol is not a trivial offence.
-Anyone caught driving a motor vehicle while under the influence of alcohol at a police checkpoint can quickly expect serious legal consequences.
+Drunk-driving poses a serious risk to road safety.
+Anyone caught driving a motor vehicle while under the influence of alcohol during a police check should expect serious legal consequences.

 Blood alcohol level table